 Basic tasks for an Access app

 Access apps are built to be used in a browser for easier sharing and collaboration.
-To create and use an Access app you’ll need Access 2013 and an Office 365 site or SharePoint Server 2013.
-Here’s more oncreating an Access app.
+To create and use an Access app you’ll need Access 2013 or higher and an Office 365 for business site or a SharePoint Server 2013 or higher site.
+Here’s more on creating an Access app.
 Let’s take a quick look at ways you create an app, add data to it, and some possible next steps in customizing and using your app.

-If you’re more interested in working with a desktop database, see Basic tasks for Access 2013 desktop database.
+If you’re more interested in working with an Access desktop database, see Basic tasks for Access desktop databases.

 Create an app from a template